Spencer Steer Player Props: Reds vs. Cardinals

 Spencer Steer At The Plate

-- Steer leads Cincinnati with 44 hits, batting .257 this season with 19 extra-base hits.
+- Steer leads Cincinnati in total hits (48) this season while batting .273 with 19 extra-base hits.

-- Steer will look to extend his six-game hitting streak.
-He's batting .286 with one homer in his last outings.
+- Steer is batting .391 with one homer during his last outings and is riding a seven-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.